 This chapter evaluates the proposed research agenda within each of the six societal themes.
-The evaluation criteria that will be used below are related to three of the tasks given to the committee.
-They include:
+The evaluation criteria used below are related to three of the tasks given to the committee:

 - The clarity and appropriateness of the thematic research priorities (Task 3a); - The balance among substantive research areas as well as research activities such as observations, modeling, and communication of results (Task 4b and 4c); and - The degree of success in linking and integrating research activities across the themes.